 Esther Chilton

-• Well, it’s five-word challenge time again!
-For this week’s challenge, can you tell a story in five words, using the word Email in it somewhere?
-Last week, your story needed to contain the word Clock.
-You sent in some great stories.
-Here they are: Stevie Turner: Clock watching – life gets tedious.
-Keto For Beginners:…
+Happy Thursday!
+It’s time for a new five-word challenge.
+For this week’s challenge, can you tell a story in five words, using the word Triangle in it somewhere?
+Last week, your story needed to contain the word Milk.
+You sent in some brilliant stories.
+Here they are: Kim Smyth: I love coconut milk most!
+Ritu:…

 Read more →